garnierclement/pfe/README.md

 	$ rm zeromq-node-v0.10.28.tar.gz
 	$ rm -rf node-v0.10.28

-Alternatively, if you have already compiled (i.e. `make`) it once on one [Raspberry Pi], you can directly do
+Alternatively, if you have already compiled it once (i.e. `make`) on a [Raspberry Pi], you can directly do the following

 	$ cd node-v0.10.28
 	$ ln -fs out/Release/node node